schuttelaar/infinite-scroll-init/README.md

  - Remove jQuery, drop out IE support
  - Fetch and cache next segment ahead, so the current segment is always available in session storage to be rendered on scroll event
  - No need for using NoMoreContent in response header, as the new mechanism always include look ahead for next segment, hence check if there is indeed more content.
+ - Add offset to config, so content will be fetched and rendered ahead by this offset
  - Add loadMoreIndicator to show off that there is more content to be fetched and this will explicitly trigger `fetch()` for next segment on hover/mouseover, in case scroll event can't happen because fetched content didn't fill the page or any other reason.
 Check constructor configuration section.
  - `initLoadMoreIndicator` as exposed function for separate use